 Cruising at Whitecap

-In corner of Wisconsin, the ski resort has the woodsy charm of the mountains.
+In a far corner of Wisconsin, this ski resort has the woodsy charm of the mountains.

 © Beth Gauper

 Skiers take a break at Whitecap's Wine Hut.

 Leaning back on a chairlift, basking in sun bounced off acres of snow, I was getting quite a tan — on St. Patrick’s Day.